ecumenos/ecumenos-docs/achitecture/pds.md

 ### Accounts Service

-It is golang gRPC server that oprates with account's profile data and account's personal posts, quick-posts, and albums.
+It is golang gRPC server that operates with account's profile data and account's personal posts, quick-posts, and albums.

 #### Description

 The service dedicated for:
 - account & account's data functionality
 - providing uniqueness of ID generation
-- messanger functionality
+- messenger functionality
 - authorization & authentication functionality
 - interaction with other PDS clusters
 - mailer functionality